-The Extraordinary Shareholders' Meeting of 30 April 2015, amending article 5 of the Articles of Association, conferred on the Board of Directors, for a period of five years, the power to increase the Company's share capital in one or more transactions, against payment and/or free of charge, up to a total nominal value of € 100,000,000.00, via the issue of new shares, and the power to issue, in one or more transactions, bonds that are convertible into shares and/or securities (not only bonds) which allow the subscription of new shares up to a total nominal value of € 100,000,000.00, but in amounts which, on each occasion, do not exceed legally established limits for bond issues; the said article also establishes the procedures for exercising these powers.
+The Extraordinary Shareholders' Meeting of 30 April 2015, amending article 5 of the Articles of Association, conferred on the Board of Directors, for a period of five years, the power to increase the Company's share capital in one or more transactions, divisible in tranches, against payment and/or free of charge, up to a total nominal value of \in 100,000,000, via the issue of new shares, and the power to issue, in one or more transactions, bonds that are convertible into shares and/or securities (not only bonds) which allow the subscription of new shares up to a total nominal value of \in 100,000,000, but in amounts which, on each occasion, do not exceed legally established limits for bond issues; the said article also establishes the procedures for exercising these powers.

-The powers granted to the Board of Directors can also be exercised with the limitation and/or exclusion of rights of first call according to the conditions expressly indicated in article 5 above.
-The Shareholders' Meeting of 28 April 2017 authorised the purchase and/or sale of own shares to meet two separate requirements.
+The powers granted to the Board of Directors can also be exercised with the limitation and/or exclusion of pre-emption rights according to the conditions expressly indicated in article 5 above.

+The Shareholders' Meeting of 23 April 2018 authorised the purchase and/or sale of own shares to meet two separate requirements.